storyfeet/dahufi_site/content/language/time.md

 Days of the month: 
 -----------------
-Use the Ordinal numbers 1st 2nd 3rd ect
+Use the Ordinal numbers 1st 2nd 3rd etc
 1st of the month : 

 Seasons : ( Time Colours)
 --------------

 Seasons are based on the Four natural elements.